khoadng/webview_cookie_manager/README.md

 # Webview Cookie Manager
 [![pub package](https://img.shields.io/pub/v/webview_cookie_manager.svg)](https://pub.dartlang.org/packages/webview_cookie_manager)

-A flutter library to manager your web cookies for Android (API level 9+) and iOS (11+).
+A flutter library to manager your web cookies for Android (API level 9+), iOS (11+), and macOS (10.13+).

-The cookies stores and retrieves using the [httpCookieStore](https://developer.apple.com/documentation/webkit/wkwebsitedatastore/2881956-httpcookiestore) for iOS and [CookieManager](https://developer.android.com/reference/android/webkit/CookieManager) for Android.
+The cookies stores and retrieves using the [httpCookieStore](https://developer.apple.com/documentation/webkit/wkwebsitedatastore/2881956-httpcookiestore) for iOS and macOS, and [CookieManager](https://developer.android.com/reference/android/webkit/CookieManager) for Android.

 ## Get started iOS
 Set minimum version for iOS to 11.0

+## Get started macOS
+Set minimum version for macOS to 10.14 (Note: While the plugin supports macOS 10.13, Flutter requires macOS 10.14 as minimum deployment target)

 ## Usage
 The WebCookieManager can be used directly or together with [webview_flutter](https://pub.dev/packages/webview_flutter).